 TO: All Mock Trial Participants

 FROM: Atty.
-Kevin Lonergan, Chair, Public Education Committee Marsha Varvil-Weld, Public Education Program Manager
+Kevin Lonergan, Chair, Public Education Committee

+Katie Wilcox, Public Education Program Manager

 RE: 2014 Mock Trial Tournament

-DATE: September 2013
+DATE: September 2014

-On behalf of the State Bar of Wisconsin's Public Education Committee, we welcome your participation in the 2014 Mock Trial Program.
+On behalf of the State Bar of Wisconsin's Public Education Committee, we welcome your participation in the 2015 Mock Trial Program.
 We are very pleased you decided to join us this year.

 We are grateful to the members of the State Bar Mock Trial Writing Committee for writing this year's case.
 Each year the case writing committee attempts to write a case based on the previous years' suggestions that will captivate you during your many hours of preparation.
-This year's mock trial case involves high school student, Taylor Hamilton.
-The victim is Alex Cooper.
-When Taylor's car collided with Alex, he was badly injured.
-Was Taylor careful enough or was Taylor distracted by friends and a text message?
+This year's mock trial case involves third year law students and roommates, Dallas Lawson and Jamie Covington.
+Lawton was shot and killed by Covington when Lawton was entering the apartment through a bathroom window.
+Did Covington shoot Lawton in self-defense or was there an ulterior motive?